suhaibjanjua/export-from-mattable/README.md

 Usage:

-Pass the filename parameter to the exportFromMatTable function to specify the filename for the exported file.
+Pass the filename parameter to the ExportFromMatTable function to specify the filename for the exported file.
 The function will retrieve the data from the `<mat-table>` structure, including the headers and rows.
 The data will be converted into CSV format, with values separated by commas and rows separated by new lines.
 The CSV file will be created, and the user will be prompted to download it with the specified filename.

 Note: